 Now that we’ve got that out of the way, just stay with me…

-Saksun – One of the Best Places to Visit in Faroe Islands
+Saksun – One of the Best Places to Visit in the Faroe Islands

-Gásadalur is probably one of the more recognizable Faroe Islands sights, as far as recognizable Faroe Islands sights go—a slender, but plentiful, waterfall nestled in a craggy cliff that drops right into the sea.
-The funny story about this sight is the #AdventurePartnerForLife and I almost left because we couldn’t find it!
+Gรกsadalur is probably one of the more recognizable Faroe Islands sights, as far as recognizable Faroe Islands sights goโa slender but plentiful waterfall nestled in a craggy cliff that drops right into the sea.
+The funny story about this sight is the #AdventurePartnerForLife, and I almost left because we couldn’t find it!
 Can you believe it?
 I have a lot of regrets in life, but this one would’ve really sucked.

 The town is incredibly remote and was actually almost on the verge of “extinction” at one point; it had twelve residents and no vehicle access.
-But times, they are a changin’ and Gásadalur now has a whopping eighteen residents and a road!
-Anyhow, we got to this tiny village where there was supposed to be some non-descript waterfall—of which we’d seen a hundred at this point—and you couldn’t see it off the road or up in the mountains.
+But times, they are a changin’, and Gรกsadalur now has a whopping eighteen residents and a road!
+Anyhow, we got to this tiny village where there was supposed to be some non-descript waterfallโof which we’d seen a hundred at this point, as a matter of factโand you couldn’t see it off the road or up in the mountains.
 We had no idea why we were there.
 As we were leaving, I saw this little road sign.
-And, there you have it—Gásadalur.
+And, there you have itโGรกsadalur.

-Borðoy is one of the northernmost islands in the Faroes and, I’ve read, much less frequented than other regions.
-But, if you ask me, this is exactly what gives it its mystique.
-There are some random things happening up there.
-For example, a tiny little forest meant to be a reforestation effort since people cut down what few trees were there long, long ago.
-Also, though—Múli.
+Borรฐoy is one of the northernmost islands in the Faroes and, I’ve read, much less frequented than other regions.
+But, if you ask me, this is precisely what gives it its mystique.
+Some random things are happening up there.
+For example, a tiny little forest is meant to be a reforestation effort since people cut down what few trees were there long, long ago.
+Also, thoughโMรบli.

-Múli is the abandoned remnants of a once-productive Faroese settlement.
-It used to have thirty or so residents, but by 2002, had only four.
+Mรบli is the abandoned remnants of a once-productive Faroese settlement.
+It used to have thirty or so residents, but by 2002, it had only four.
 Now, none.
-It’s three little houses out in the middle of nowhere, flanked by—you guessed it—a waterfall!
-For a long while, the village was only accessible by boat and it wasn’t until the ’70s that it even received electricity.
+It’s three little houses out in the middle of nowhere, flanked byโyou guessed itโa waterfall!
+For a long while, the village was only accessible by boat, and it wasn’t until the ’70s that it even received electricity.
 If you’re like me and love a good abandoned site, this one will fill your “eerie quota.”

-Tórshavn is the Faroes’ quaint little capital city with a population of about 13,000.
-Enjoy a stroll through the harbor town’s winding streets lined with colorful, grass-topped homes.
-Small cafes and restaurants and shops are abound.
+Tรณrshavn is the Faroes’ quaint little capital city with a population of about 13,000.
+You can enjoy a stroll through the harbor town’s winding streets lined with colorful, grass-topped homes.
+In addition, you can try out one of the many abounding cafes, restaurants, or shops.
 P.S.
-The sun never sets in May. …Ever.
+The sun never sets in Mayโฆ ever.
 Exhibit A, photo on the left.

 More Things To Do In The Faroe Islands

-Not to be missed—the Faroes have puffins, too, dontcha know.
+Not to be missedโthe Faroes have puffins, too, dontcha know.
 And everyone loves a good puffin.
 (You do, too; I just know it!)
 Unfortunately, the swells were too intense to keep the ferry running to Mykines when the hubs and I were visiting, but Mykines is Puffin Central for the Faroe Islands.
-Ornithology aside, that island itself is a sight to be seen I’m told.
-(Photos, bottom left and right.)
+Ornithology aside, you don’t want to miss seeing the island.
+(The middle and right photos below.)

 I’m Sold.
 How Do I Get There?

-Flight times are short, only 1–2 hours.
+Flight times are short, only 1โ2 hours, except for Paris departures, which are closer to 3 hours.
 And it’s not too expensive; we paid ~$250 each roundtrip.
 So… go to Iceland and then fly to the Faroes.
 How about that?

 For More Information…